 Washington to tax digital ads and tech services

-Beginning October 1, 2025, Washington sales tax will apply to a host of digital advertising and IT services.
+As of October 1, 2025, Washington sales tax and the retailing business and occupation (B&O) tax apply to a host of digital advertising and IT services.
 This tax law change is likely to have a significant impact on many companies doing business in Washington state, especially in the tech industry.

 Key takeaways

-- Washington SB 5814 expands the retail sales tax to many services used by businesses effective October 1, 2025.
+- Washington ESSB 5814 expands the retail sales tax and retailing business and occupation (B&O) to many services used by businesses effective October 1, 2025.

 - Advertising services, custom website development services, investigation and security services, IT services, and temporary staffing services are among the services that will be subject to Washington sales tax on and after October 1, 2025.